Bio

 As a photographer, Adrian has traveled the world photographing wildlife, nature, people, places, and culture to promote ethical wildlife photography and wildlife conservation.
 You can view some of Adrian’s photography at adrianchophotography.com.

-During the pandemic Adrian has been working as a freelance software developer.
-He recently worked with Play the Cities, a team of designers based in Amsterdam, Istanbul, and Barcelona, to develop The Global Game to facilitate collaborations between participants of the 2023 London Design Biennale.
-He has also been exploring electric vehicles and manufacturing, and recently made another pivot by founding the electric vehicles startup ULTRA4TECH.
-The company is currently in stealth mode with plans to bring unique products to market in 2023/2024.
+Although no longer working full-time for big tech companies, Adrian still occasionally works as a freelance software developer.
+He recently worked with Play the Cities, a team of designers based in Amsterdam, Istanbul, and Barcelona, to develop The Global Game to facilitate collaborations between participants of the 2023 London Design Biennale and on other projects such as one that helps to solve the housing shortage in the Dutch city of Almere through the concept of kangaroo living.
+He has also been exploring electric vehicles and manufacturing, and builds custom personal electric vehicles on request.

 Adrian loves to share his unique cross-disciplinary experience and perspectives through teaching and writing.
 He has been teaching in Carleton University’s Learning in Retirement/Lifelong Learning program since 2011.
 His book, The Jazz Process: Collaboration, Innovation and Agility, published by Addison-Wesley in 2010, is an in-depth treatise on individual and collaborative creativity that has been endorsed by a diverse collection of thought leaders including psychologist and creativity guru Keith Sawyer, and author of eight books on design and innovation, Scott Berkun.
 Reviewers have praised the book as “a huge payback for the time invested in reading it,” “a deep exploration of collaborative know-how,” “a concept of leadership and teamwork that’s well suited for the Google-age workplace,” and “a top pick for any business collection!”